 Contrary to original expectations, the trend toward a downturn in the Domain Parking business became firmer in the first and especially the second quarter of 2012.
 As a consequence, the earnings forecast of the Sedo sub-group was downgraded for fiscal year 2012.
 In this connection, a non-scheduled impairment test was conducted on June 30, 2012 for the cash-generating unit "Domain Marketing".
-This impairment test concluded that goodwill was to be written down by \in 43,114k (prior year: \in 0k).
+This impairment test concluded that goodwill was to be written down by $\leqslant 43,114k$ (prior year: \leqslant 0k).

-In addition, a further deterioration in earnings of the cash-generating unit "Affiliate Marketing" in the Sedo sub-group for affilinet France led to a further impairment need in the amount of \in 3,154k (prior year: \in 3,500k).
+In addition, a further deterioration in earnings of the cash-generating unit "Affiliate Marketing" in the Sedo sub-group for affilinet France led to a further impairment need in the amount of \leqslant 3,154k (prior year: \leqslant 3,500k).

-The entire goodwill write-downs of the reporting period 2012 amounted to \in 46,268k (prior year: \in 3,500k).
+The entire goodwill write-downs of the reporting period 2012 amounted to \leq 46,268k (prior year: \leq 3,500k).
 The impairment charge is disclosed separately in the consolidated assets movement schedule.
 Please refer to Note 11.